 You have a right to feel safe at school and your school should have a policy against bullying.
 You or your parent or guardian can make a complaint to your teacher or your school principal if someone is bullying you.

 What if my school doesn’t do enough to stop the bullying?

-If you are from a government school and you are unhappy with how the school responds, you can take your complaint to your regional office of the Department of Education.
+If you are from a government school and you are unhappy with how the school responds, you can take your complaint to your regional office of the Department of Education and Training.
 For more information, go to www.education.vic.gov.au.